Creating Family Traditions

 When my husband and I go grocery shopping we have a spending challenge.
 We try to see if we can lower our grocery bill by $10-$25 each visit.
 This is a little game we do allows us to save about $100-$125 each month on groceries alone.
 Take it from me, you will not win this challenge if you go blindly to the grocery store.
 I always research what’s on sale, check for coupons, and even go to more than one store.
 Once, you get in a routine of checking apps like Flipp and local Ads, the easier it will be to win the grocery challenge.

 Before I got married I use to make a brown sugar salmon that my husband loved every Wednesday.
 When we played Taboo everyone thought we were cheating because I would say “Wednesday” and my husband would respond “salmon”.
 Everyone would say what does Wednesday have to do with salmon?
 Well, we had meal themes for each day of the week and it was filled with meals we loved.
 This made it easy to look forward to Salmon Wednesdays or Taco Tuesday during the workweek.
 We consistently stick to creating meal plans around these themes so that our kids can also look forward to eating the foods that they like every week.

 Here are some of our classic meal prep themes that we enjoy as a family:

 Monday – Italian Mondays

 Friday – Appetizer/Pizza Night

-I want to promote all families to list out the foods and things that they enjoy doing together.
-See if you can find an economical way of doing more of what you enjoy doing together and less of the other stuff that cuts into family time.
-For us it’s taking our own photography and making fun appetizers, for you it might be playing family soccer or doing family road trips.
-All I know is that we need to figure out how to do more of what we love with the ones we love.
-Cutting the budget can be an extra perk to the special moments that money can’t buy in a million years.
+I want to challenge your family to list out the foods and things that you enjoy doing together.
+Let’s find an economical way of doing more of what we enjoy doing together and less of the other stuff.
+For us, it’s taking our own photography and making fun appetizers.
+But, for you, it might be playing family soccer or doing family road trips.
+All I know is that we all can benefit from doing more with the ones we love more frequently.
+And cutting the budget is just an extra perk to the special moments that money can’t buy.